-Look at the coins on the right of this page.
+Look at the images of the coins below.
 They are over 2000 years old.
 The coins were buried at the shrine near Hallaton around the time of the Roman invasion of CE 43, when Rome sent thousands of soldiers to invade Britain.

 This was a time of big change for Iron Age people.
 Maybe they were asking their gods for help?